Advanced Elements AdvancedFrame Review

 Honestly, the biggest gripe we have about the durability of this boat isn't even about the boat — it's regarding the storage bag.
 The materials feel cheap, thin, and not as strong as we expected, considering the intense nature of the yak itself.
 The boat, though?
 Other than a funky smell from undrained water collecting over time, we had no issues putting it through the wringer for multiple seasons and feel confident it will hold its own for many more years to come.

 Certainly not the cheapest of kayaks, the AdvancedFrame is also far from the most expensive.
-You can spend much more on either an inflatable or a hardshell kayak.
-For the performance, versatility, comfort, and quality construction, we think the AdvancedFrame is a very high-value item and well worth its cost.
+For the performance, versatility, comfort, and quality construction, we think the AdvancedFrame is a very high-value item for experienced paddlers who want to get out regularly, and well worth its cost.